 What does brown trout taste like?

 The flavor of brown trout is mild and delicate often described as earthy, similar to the smell of moist soil.
 This common flavor characteristic likely originates from their diet which is heavily based on nymphs.
-Brown trouts from hatchery or fish farms often develop slight nuttiness characteristics and tend to be less flavorsome than their wild counterparts.
+Brown trout from hatcheries or fish farms often develop slight nuttiness characteristics and tend to be less flavorsome than their wild counterparts.

-Finally, Brown trout which have been feeding upon crustaceans or baitfish often develop a much deeper richer more oily flesh.
+Finally, Brown trout, including sea run brown trout which have been feeding upon crustaceans or baitfish often develop a much deeper richer more oily flesh.
 Its flavor profile is much more representative of salmon, gone are the nutty, earthy characteristics commonly associated with the species.

 What does rainbow trout taste like?

 I am going to answer this in three sections.
-Wild, stock and anadromous rainbow trout have distinctive flavors.
+Wild, stock, and steelheads (anadromous rainbow trout) all have distinctive flavors.